Curtice, Ohio 43412

 From Metzger Marsh Wildlife Area webpage

-There is a portable toilet at the parking lot at the end of Bono Road and at the boat ramp near the Cooley Canal Yacht Club.
+There are portable toilets at the parking lot at the end of Bono Road and at the boat ramp near the Cooley Canal Yacht Club.

 The boat ramp on Bono Road and the fishing pier at the end of the road are both handicap accessible.